Articles

 Movie details screen

-A poster and name can’t give a proper explanation of a movie plot.
-That’s why a cinema app needs to provide the movie details so that users would know what they choose.
+A poster and a name can’t properly explain a movie’s plot.
+That’s why a cinema app needs to provide movie details so users know what to choose.

 UI design for a movie details screen is simple.
 It consists of a high-resolution poster, the name of a film, and a short text description.
 Mobile typography should be chosen properly so that the text would be legible and pleasant to users’ eyes.